-The trail is pretty flat most of the way with just some rolling hills every once in a while to add a little fun to the path.
+The trail is pretty flat most of the way, with some rolling hills every once in a while to add a little fun to the path.

 There were tons of cows all along the trail when I went, but if they saw me coming, they tended to move before I was even very close.
-There is lots of cow poop though so watch out for that.
+There is a lot of cow poop though, so watch out for that.

 After about a mile and a half, I made it to the first waterfall.
-I didn’t even realize I was passing a waterfall because it was such a small stream but on the way back I walked around to a rock that let me view it, and it was a lovely waterfall.
+I didn’t even realize I was passing a waterfall because it was such a small stream, but on the way back, I walked around to a rock that let me view it, and it was a lovely little waterfall.

-From there the trail crossed a barb wire fence.
-This was the only way to continue on the trail and the people I saw told me that is how you go (as did the All Trails map), but I am not sure if this is private property or not.
-It was only a 7 minute or so walk before you exited the fenced area, and on the other side the fence was pretty much entirely on the ground.
+From there, the trail crossed a barb wire fence.
+This was the only way to continue on the trail, and the people I saw told me that is how you go (as did the All Trails map), but I am not sure if this is private property or not.
+It was only a 5 minute walk before you exited the fenced area, and on the other side, the fence was pretty much entirely on the ground.